Subscribe to updates

 Protocol for Honorary Alderperson

-The council will also discuss a report proposing amendments to the constitution to adopt a protocol for honorary alderpeople.
-The report pack notes that under the Local Government Act 1972, a principal council may confer the title of honorary alderman or alderwoman on persons who have rendered eminent services to the council as past members.
+The council was scheduled to consider a report regarding the adoption of a protocol for honorary alderpeople1.
+The report noted that the Local Government Act 1972 gives principal councils the power to confer the title of 'Honorary Alderman' (or 'Honorary Alderwoman') on persons who have rendered eminent services to the council as past members.
+The council was asked to:

 - Apologies for absence